Supermassive black holes in merger-free galaxies have higher spins which are preferentially aligned with their host galaxy: Simulation Data

 \subsection{Galaxy sample selection}

 Galaxies and dark matter halos in Horizon-AGN were identified using \textsc{adaptahop} \citep{aubert04,tweed09}, using a local density threshold of $\rho_{\rm t} = 178 $ times the average dark matter density, the 20 closest neighbours and a force softening of 2 kpc.
 A minimum stellar mass cut of $M_{*} = \sim 10^{9} \rm M_\odot$ was applied, where $M_{*}$ is the total mass of all star particles associated with a given galaxy as identified by \textsc{adaptahop}.
-Bulge-masses are computes as in \citet{volonteri16}, using a first Sersic profile with $n=1$ for the disk component, and a second Sersic profile with the best fit of $n = 1,2,3$ or $4$ for the bulge component.
+Bulge-masses are computed as in \citet{volonteri16}, using a first Sersic profile with $n=1$ for the disk component, and a second Sersic profile with the best fit of $n = 1,2,3$ or $4$ for the bulge component.

-To identify BHs with host galaxies, we combine two spatial criteria: to be assigned to a galaxy, a BH must be located within 10\% of the galaxy's DM host halo virial radius, and simultaneously within two effective radii of the galaxy.
-If several BHs meets both criteria for a given galaxy, the most massive BH is retained \citep[see][for details]{volonteri16}.
+To identify BHs with galaxies for analysis, we combine two spatial criteria: to be assigned to a galaxy, a BH must be located within 10\% of the galaxy's DM host halo virial radius, and simultaneously within two effective radii of the galaxy.
+Galaxy effective radii are computed by taking the geometric mean of the half-mass radius of the projected stellar densities along each of the simulation's Cartesian axes.
+If several BHs meet both criteria for a given galaxy, the most massive BH is retained \citep[see][for details]{volonteri16} and all other (i.e. secondary or wandering) BHs are discarded from the dataset analysed here..
 Galaxy mergers were identified using the DM halo merger trees constructed from the halo catalogues for $z<6$, which are built from snapshots that are spaced on average every 130 Myr.
 Galaxy mergers are classified into major (stellar mass ratios $> 1 : 4$) and minor (stellar mass ratios $1 : 4$ to $1 : 10$) galaxy mergers \citep[see][for details]{martin18}.
 During a BH merger, the less massive BH is considered to merge into the more massive one, whose identifier is retained.